hcmarque/CognitiveServicesDirectory-QnAMaker/README.md

 ## Step 1: Check the Subscription

 * 1.1 Subscription
-In this scenario, a subscription named “Visual Studio Enterprise” was created.
+In this scenario, a subscription named `Visual Studio Enterprise` was created.
 As soon as you login at your azure subscription, on the website: https://ms.portal.azure.com, click on Resource Groups (left Blade) and see that it’s a empty page (leave this as is for now)

 <p align="center">